IntelGenx Technologies (OTCMKTS:IGXT) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of IntelGenx Technologies (OTCMKTS:IGXT) from a buy rating to a hold rating in a report issued on Wednesday, Zacks.com reports.
+Zacks Investment Research cut shares of IntelGenx Technologies (OTCMKTS:IGXT) from a buy rating to a hold rating in a research report report published on Tuesday, Zacks.com reports.

 According to Zacks, “IntelGenx is a drug delivery company focused on the development of oral controlled-release products as well as novel rapidly disintegrating delivery systems.
 The Company uses its unique multiple layer delivery system to provide zero-order release of active drugs in the gastro-intestinal tract.
 IntelGenx has also developed novel delivery technologies for the rapid delivery of pharmaceutically active substances in the oral cavity based on its experience with rapidly disintegrating films.
 The Company’s research and development pipeline includes products for the treatment of osteoarthritis pain management, hypertension and smoking cessation. “